 Going up hills can also be challenging, because it’s a single speed and the wheels have high friction due to the band brakes.

 Many people have bashed this little folding bicycle for the following reasons, and to that I say fair enough.
 My dad bought one and he got rid of it after a few rides.
 This tiny bicycle isn’t for everyone.

 What Could Be Better About The A-bike?

-The steering could have better bearings, making it much easier to steer.
+The steering could have better bearings, making it easier to steer.

-It could use a stronger frame so that individuals over 187 lbs could ride it.
+It could use a stronger frame so that people over 187 lbs could ride it.

 Regular brakes could be used instead of band brakes that require frequent adjusting.

-Changing the wheels or chain requires taking the whole bicycle apart, making it a difficult job.
+Changing the wheels or chain requires taking the bicycle apart, making it a difficult job.

 There’s no way to buy replacement parts, so once anything major breaks, this is a throw away product.

 I love the concept, and how affordable it is to buy.
 For only $100 this tiny folding bicycle was available on amazon.